(Chamberlain Procedure; Anterior Mediastinotomy)

 A mediastinotomy is surgery to make a small opening in the space between the lungs (mediastinum).

 Reasons for Procedure

 This procedure is done to examine the lungs and chest.
-Your doctor might take tissue samples ( biopsy).
-These samples are examined under a microscope to check for diseases like:
+It may be used with a biopsy to check for:

 Prior to the Procedure

 The care team may meet with you to talk about:

 The doctor will give you general anesthesia.
 You will be asleep.

 A small incision will be made in the chest above the breastbone.
 A small tube with a light (mediastinoscope) will be inserted.
 It will let the doctor see the space between the lungs and chest.
 Tissue samples may be taken from the lungs, lymph nodes, or other parts of the chest.
 The tube will be removed.
 The incision will be closed with stitches.
 A bandage will be placed over the site.

 Right after the procedure, the staff may give you pain medicines.
 A chest x-ray may be taken to check for bleeding or air inside your chest space.